What Is Media Ministry?

 - Introduction to Sound for Contemporary Worship

-The Bachelor of Arts in worship arts - media and production ministry curriculum is an intensive journey that combines Christian theology and doctrine with technical studies.
-This degree program offers students many opportunities for hands-on, collaborative projects during courses such as Worship Summit I, II and III.
-Students work together to compose music, create media and develop a production for worship ministry.
+The Bachelor of Arts in Worship Arts - Media and Production Ministry curriculum is an intensive journey that combines Christian theology and doctrine with technical studies.
+This degree program offers students many opportunities for hands-on, collaborative projects during courses such as Worship Labs, Digital Audio Workstation, Sound Reinforcement, Lighting, and Digital Film.
+Students work together to conduct sound recording, support live events, create media and develop a unique production for worship ministry.

 The theological knowledge and hands-on experience you will gain at GCU is directly applicable to a future career in the worship arts.
 The Center for Worship Arts at GCU is highly supportive of students who wish to pursue a recording career.
 However, its focus is on training students who wish to become professional worship leaders in church and para-church settings.
 Professional worship leaders channel their talents toward bringing people to God.